 CodeMark Certificate of Conformity No. GM-CM 30048 has been obtained for installation to timber, steel and masonry frames.
-The Certificate confirms compliance with NCC clauses relating to structure, weather resistance, bushfire construction, thermal resistance and non-combustibility.
+The Certificate confirms compliance with NCC clauses relating to structure, weather resistance, bushfire construction, thermal resistance and non-combustibility, and also confirms the achievement of EW (External Wall) classification to AS 5113.